clearleft/clearless/README.md

 The ClearLess grid system is a straightforward grid system that supports either floated columns or columns created using `display: inline-block;`.
 It supports infinite levels of nested columns.

-Gutters are applied using the margin-left property.
+Gutters are applied using the margin-right property.
 The columns that represent the last in a row at any time need to have the `.end-column()` (for floated grids) or `.inline-end-column()` (for inline-block grids) applied to them to stop them dropping down (although there are also shortcuts for doing this in the column, inline-column and span mixins themselves).
 There are obviously other ways to address this 'last column gutter' issue - but we've opted for simplicity and to closest match how many people would code this when doing so in 'straight' css.

-Columns need to be wrapped in a parent element with the appropriate `.column-wrapper()` or `.inline-column-wrapper()` mixin applied to them.
+Groups of columns need to be wrapped in a parent element with the appropriate `.column-wrapper()` or `.inline-column-wrapper()` mixin applied to them.

 ### .column-wrapper()